-What to Look for when Selecting a Drug and Alcohol Rehab Facility
+What to Look for when Choosing a Drug & Alcohol Rehab

 A good number of people enter rehab thinking it is a quick fix to their problem.
 Almost like a surgery, they believe that the doctor will heal them and they will be able to handle using drugs and alcohol moving forward.
 That is not true.
 Rehab is a huge commitment that only the person with the substance abuse problem can decide to take on.